stevebrownlee/labs/collections/_packages/sprints.md

 hero:
   enabled: true
   heading: "Sprints"
-  sub_heading: "Work with a team of peers on smaller scale projects that target specific skills."
+  sub_heading: "Work with a team of peers on smaller scale projects that develop an array of skills."
   text_color: "#ffffff"
   background_color: ""
   background_gradient: true